tejeshkamble/missingskill-learning/git.md

 #### Branches in GIT
 - To check the current branch
     ```
-    git branch - pointing to current branch
+    git branch // pointing to current branch
 	    //(HEAD -> master) - head is like pointer and master is an branch
 	```
 - To create  a new branch we can do
     ```
-	git branch <name> - created new branch from master
+	git branch <name> // created new branch from master
 	```
 - To delete branch
     ```
-	git branch <name> -d/D- to delete branch
+	git branch <name> -d/D // to delete branch
     ```
-- To retrive the delted branch
+- To retrive the deleted branch
     ```
-    git checkout -- <deleted file> - To retrive deleted file
+    git checkout -- <deleted branch>
     ```
 - We can jump from one branch to other by using
     ```
-    git checkout <name>     // - head pointing to the <name> branch
+    git checkout <name>     // head pointing to the <name> branch
 	```
 - revert all the files to the last commited state
     ```